Maine Voices: Tribal sovereignty is at the core of many issues

-The heat was beating down early in the morning of May 15, as we prepared the supplies for our youth lead protest; water, markers, posters and flyers.
+The heat was beating down early in the morning of May 15, as we prepared the supplies for our youth-led protest: water, markers, posters and flyers.

 It’s a fact that Maine does not recognize the inherent sovereignty of the Wabanaki Nations.
 It’s a fact that white supremacy and colonialism not only have a hand in creating the inequitable systems in our society, but continue to uphold them through our political and economic systems.
 It’s a fact that Janet Mills and Maine state officials continue to benefit and profit from the white supremacist culture historically built on the backs of enslaved Africans, their descendants, and marginalized people.
 We also arrived to support the abortion rally held later in the day.
 An issue dear to myself, I’m lucky my reproductive health is in the hands of a strong and civically active local provider.